mackenziekbrooks/dci102-f19-humanities-data/docs/Unit0/environment.md

 ## Zotero

 [Zotero](https://www.zotero.org/) is a citation manager.
 It operates via a browser plugin so you can capture citation information directly from the web.
 There is also a standalone desktop app \(and [text mining possibilities](http://papermachines.org/)!\) as well.
 There's even a plug-in for MS Word that will automatically generate your bibliography.

-I have made our course readings available in a Zotero [group library](https://www.zotero.org/groups/dh102-f16).
-Let me know if you want to join and add resources.

 ## Note taking